Understanding Intermodulation Noise and Intermodulation Products

 Intermodulation products are noise sources, and they lower the SNR.
 The amplitude of the intermodulation product plays a key role in degrading the desired signal.
 The intermodulation products are also intermittent.
 As long as the component frequencies required for generating any particular order of intermodulation products are present simultaneously in a system, it generates the products and induces intermodulation noise in the system.

-Figure 2 plots the power output, second-order, and third-order intermodulation products against the power input.
 The slope of the second-order and third-order intermodulation product is two and three times the slope of signal output, respectively.
 Since the intermodulation products have slopes different from the signal output, they intersect with the output at certain points called intercept points.
 The intercept points are an important factor in the design of radio receivers.
 In radio communication, the presence of intermodulation products and intercept points make the system unreliable.

 The second-order intermodulation product increases 2 dB for every 1 dB increase in signal.
 Similarly, the increase in third-order intermodulation products is 3dB for a 1dB increase in signal.
 In the presence of large signals, the third-order intermodulation products mask out the small signals, and the SNR is reduced.
 Generally, the intercept points may not be reached in practical communication systems, as the signal compresses after a certain value.
 However, the intercept points, especially third-order intercept points, are considered a figure of merit in high-speed, high-frequency systems.